 A better ad that converts better, will improve the quality score of your ad, which as a result, brings down the costs of your clicks.

-As an appliance repair business owner, you’re always trying to see if you can lower costs and maximize your return on investment.
+As an hvac company or appliance repair business owner, you’re always trying to see if you can lower costs and maximize your return on investment.
 Split tests is one way you can do that.

 Don’t even think about spending another penny until you have conversion tracking in place.

 Now let’s talk about some conversion tracking.
 Essentially, you should have a dynamic phone number that swaps from PPC, organic or direct traffic.
-What that will do for you, is tell you exactly where your appliance service leads are coming from.
+What that will do for you, is tell you exactly where your air conditioner repair or appliance service leads are coming from.

 Are your leads coming from Google AdWords?